rwilcox/my-learnings-docs/learning_time_series_database_druid.md

 Can also apply ingest side filters, transforms and un-nestle data

+# Querying

+## Using console

+Can use the dot menu beside the Run option to translate Druid SQL to Native (JSON based) query syntax!

 # Watching

 ## Performance Tuning of Druid Cluster at High Scale @ ironSource